TheHamester/HitIndicator/README.md

 ## Changelog

+### Update 1.5
+* Added proximity indicators, that are shown around the player when a mob or projectile gets close
+* Added config options to enable/disable proximity indicators
+* Added config options to modify color of proximity indicators
+* Added config option to modify the proximity show indicator radius
+* Added config option to modify width of white border around proximity indicator for better contrast
+* Added keybindings for toggling certain types of indicators

 ### Update 1.4
 * Added config options for setting a color of the hit and block indicators
 * Added config options to toggle screen edge mode, which will render the indicators on the edge of the screen instead of close to crosshair